CodeTogether-Inc/CodeTogether-Live/docs/docs/installation-guides/codetogether-for-vs-code-installation.md

 ### Installing the VSIX file in VS Code

-If you choose to download the VSIX file, complete these steps to add the CodeTogether extension to Visual Studio Code.
+If you choose to download the VSIX file, complete these steps to add the CodeTogether Live extension to Visual Studio Code.

 1. In VS Code, select **View > Extensions**.